rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm.md

     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\hinton_steal.png" style="width: 50%; height: auto;"> <!-- Image width is 50% of its parent -->
 </div>

 And now, by the note of sacred academic-tradition, little godzilla hereby claims Yannic Kilcher's "Me-(GLOM)-ania" for himself.
 It's a cool machine learning system after all.
-(Ok you can claim it too, my lovely big godzilla, little godzilla has no problem sharing credit). <br>
+(Ok you can claim it too, my lovely big godzilla, little godzilla has no problem sharing academic-credit where it is due). <br>

 <div class="text-center" style="margin: 0 auto; max-width: 800px;"> <!-- Set max-width as needed -->
     <img class="img-fluid" src="{{ site.baseurl }}\assets\img\apm\claim.gif" style="width: 50%; height: auto;"> <!-- Image width is 50% of its parent -->